attractivechaos/kann/README.md

 mainstream frameworks.
 It is non-trivial and often impossible to use these lightweight frameworks to construct non-standard neural networks.

-We developed KANN, 1) to understand the algorithms behind mainstream frameworks; 2) to have a foundation flexible enough to experiment our own contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be easily integrated into their tools without worrying about [dependency hell][dh].
+We developed KANN, 1) to fully understand the algorithms behind mainstream frameworks; 2) to have a foundation flexible enough to experiment our own small but contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be easily integrated into their tools without worrying about [dependency hell][dh].

 ### Features